petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/liferay-cloud-support/liferay-cloud-maintenance-and-release-schedule.md

 Most scheduled releases are completed with no downtime or outage for customer applications or Liferay Cloud's interface.
 However, larger updates or changes can cause downtime.

 For transparency's sake, releases are broken into *Major*, *Minor*, and *Patch* types.
-Here are the the risks of downtime for Liferay Cloud and customer systems for each type.
+Here are the risks of downtime for Liferay Cloud and customer systems for each type.

 | **Release Type** | **Liferay Cloud Console** | **Liferay Cloud API** | **Customer Applications** |
 | :--------------- | :-----------------------: | :-------------------: | :-----------------------: |